-In this tutorial, we will show you how to create a candlestick chart in Google Sheets, as well as how to customize and interpret the displayed results.
+In this tutorial, I’ll show you how to create a candlestick chart in Google Sheets.
+I included screenshots and easy-to-follow instructions.
+Read on for my full candlestick guide.

 What is a Candlestick Chart?